 - Boucherie – 99 7th Avenue South

-Another option, similar to charcuterie, is tapas.
-Similar concept to above, but with a nod toward Spain.
+Another option if you’re seeking something light and easy is tapas, appetizers that are directly, or take inspiration, from Spain.
 Tapas can be served hot or cold and usually includes a selection of meats, cheeses, and savory small plates such as stuffed mussels, fried squid, sautéed vegetables, and an array of other Spanish delicacies.
 Again, it provides the diners with a fantastic selection of items so that everyone can choose something of their liking.
+Plus, some plates are shareable, which some people find romantic.
+Some of our favorite Tapas spots include:

 - Boqueria Spanish Tapas – 53 W 19th Street